A general framework for Noetherian well ordered polynomial reductions: Confluence and ideal membership

+If however we assume (as in Buchberger Theory) $\tau_\alpha=\mathcal T$ for all $x^\alpha \in M$, then the cones of two different monomials in $M$ are not disjoint! \end{example}

-Of course, a reduction structure consistent with a term ordering and maximal cones is both noetherian and with non-disjoint cones.
+Of course, a RS $\mathcal J=(M,\lambda,\tau)$ coherent with a term order and with maximal cones is both noetherian and with non-disjoint cones (unless $\# M=1$).
 In this ``natural'' setting confluency is related with ideal membership.
-On the other side, as we will see in the Section \ref{casispeciali}, in order to guarantee the confluence, the use of disjoint cones is widely spread.
-The counterpart, clearly, is that one has to transfer to a different procedure the resolution of \emph{completion} and \emph{membership test} problems.
-We will deal with this problem in next chapter.
+On the other side, Janet (followed by all research in involutiveness) introduced, in the reduction step related with \emph{membership test}, the restriction to disjoint cones thus trivially guaranteeing confluence; the counterpart, clearly, is that one has to transfer to a different procedure the task of granting that the $A$-vectorspace $\langle \tau \mathcal F\rangle$ generated by the set $\tau \mathcal F$ of all polynomials $x^\gamma f_\alpha$ with $f_\alpha \in \mathcal F$ and $x^\gamma \in \tau_\alpha$ which, in principle is just a subvectorspace of the ideal $(\mathcal F)$ generated by $\mathcal F$, really coincides with it; Janet approach was, originally via Riquier's \emph{completion}, later, in connection with Cartan test, with complete linear reduction of sufficiently many vectorspaces $\mathcal F_d$.

 Let $\mathcal J$ be a weakly noetherian RS.
 Even if the cones in $\mathcal J$ are not disjoint, we can \lq\lq simulate\rq\rq\ this property in the following way.